Tera-MIND: Tera-scale mouse brain simulation via spatial mRNA-guided diffusion: STAR METHODS

 \textbf{Model training}.
 Among available mouse brain atlases, previous studies~\cite{yao2023high,zhang2023molecularly} reported the primary results on the P56 female mouse brain (\textbf{Main}) including all the major brain regions (Fig.~\ref{Fig1} (b)), while the additional P56 male and female mouse brains (\textbf{Supp (m), (f)}) that preserve most of the brain regions (Fig.~\ref{Fig3} (a)) are used for supporting analyses.
 Following this experimental setup and to avoid overfitting, we report our primary generation result on the main mouse brain while taking the supp (m) and (f) mouse brains as the training data.
-Moreover, we filter out the genes that are present across three instances and obtain the 279-plex gene expression array for training (App.
-Fig.~\ref{App2} (e)).
+Given the heterogeneous gene lists profiled on three atlases, we filter out the genes that are present across three instances and obtain the 279-plex gene expression array for training (Fig. S1 (e)).
 In addition to the main results reported in Fig.~\ref{Fig1},~\ref{Fig2}, we conduct (unseen) generation experiments on the supporting mouse brains for the sake of reproducibility and consistency.
-Since supp (m) and (f) are processed using the same protocol with the identical $500$-plex gene list (App.
-Fig.~\ref{App3},~\ref{App4} (e)), we take one `supp' brain for training and the other unseen `supp' brain for testing, and vice versa.
+Since supp (m) and (f) are processed using the same protocol with the identical $500$-plex gene list (Fig. S2-3 (e)), we take one `supp' brain for training and the other unseen `supp' brain for testing, and vice versa.
 Given the small distribution shift between supporting brain instances, this setup thus complements the challenging main experiment, which presents a large distribution gap between the training (supp (m, f)) and testing (main) data.

 \textbf{Model inference}.
 After completing the model training, we run the tera-scale brain generation in a patch-wise manner.
 To ensure both computational feasibility and generation fidelity, we employ the Denoising Diffusion Implicit Models (DDIM)~\cite{songdenoising} approach for accelerated sampling and high-quality image synthesis.
 Given the significant GPU memory constraints associated with storing an entire mouse brain, the collection of generated patches is instead temporarily offloaded to the hard drive during each sampling step.
 These intermediate results are then utilized for the subsequent step.
 The patch-wise generation framework is inherently parallelizable, enabling efficient resource utilization.
 On a single NVIDIA A100 DGX system, the entire generation process for a tera-scale mouse brain can be completed within seven days.
 This demonstrates the scalability and practicality of Tera-MIND for handling large-scale 3D biomedical datasets.